Medical Management

 • Women with childbearing potential should only use an ACEi or ARB if there is reliable contraception.

-• Combined therapy of ACEi and ARB not recommended.
+• Combined therapy of ACEi, ARB, or direct renin inhibitor not recommended.

-• ACEi or ARBs can cause a reversible reduction in eGFR when treatment is initiated (approximately 25%):
+• ACEi or ARBs can cause a reversible reduction in eGFR when treatment is initiated (up to 30%):

-• » If the reduction in eGFR exceeds 25% below the baseline value, stop ACEi or ARB.
+• » If the reduction in eGFR exceeds 30% below the baseline value, consider reducing the dose or stopping ACEi or ARB.

 • » If the reduction in eGFR is 5 to 25%, re-check in 2-3 weeks to exclude further deterioration.